Microwave-to-Optical Quantum Transduction of Photons for Quantum Interconnects: Current status of the microwave-to-optical quantum transduction

-The most widely investigated method for the microwave-optical quantum transduction is the one utilizing the optomechanical effect \cite{Aspelmeyer2014,Barzanjeh2022,Wang2024}, i.e., the coupling between photons and mechanical motion modes originating from the radiation pressure.
+The most widely investigated method for the microwave-to-optical quantum transduction is the one utilizing the optomechanical effect \cite{Aspelmeyer2014,Barzanjeh2022,Wang2024}, i.e., the coupling between optical photons and mechanical motion modes originating from the radiation pressure.
 In other words, the phonons serve as the intermediate bosonic mode.
 The quantum transduction via the optomechanical effect can be broadly classified into two methods.
 One is with the electro-optomechanical effect, which is characterized by the use of the membranes with the resonance frequency in the MHz regime.
 The other one is with the piezo-optomechanical effect, which is characterized by the use of the piezoelectric crystals with the resonance frequency in the GHz regime.
+The MHz optomechanical transducers generically have the high transduction efficiency owing to high quality factors of the cavities and mechanical modes, whereas they can suffer from the high added noise and low transduction bandwidth due to the MHz mechanical resonance frequency.
+The GHz optomechanical transducers in general have the low added noise owing to the GHz mechanical resonance frequency and can utilize the direct linear coupling between microwave photons and mechanical modes in piezoelectric crystals, whereas they can suffer from the fabrication and design complexity due to the nano-engineered structure of the beams.

 To derive the coupling between photons and a mechanical vibrational mode, we begin with the total Hamiltonian of a system with microwave and optical cavities, which is written as $H_0=\sum_{\mu=\mathrm{e,o}}\hbar\omega_{\mu}\hat{a}_{\mu}^\dag\hat{a}_\mu+\hbar\omega_{\mathrm{m}}\hat{a}_{\mathrm{m}}^\dag\hat{a}_{\mathrm{m}}$, where $\hat{a}_{\mathrm{e}}$ ($\hat{a}_{\mathrm{o}}$) and $\hat{a}_{\mathrm{m}}$ are the annihilation operators for the microwave (optical) cavity mode and the mechanical mode, respectively.
 In general, the cavity resonance frequency $\omega_{\mu}$ can be modulated by a vibrational mode (mechanical motion) inside the cavity, such that $\omega_{\mu}(x)=\omega_{\mu,0}+x\partial \omega_{\mu}/\partial x+\cdots$.
 Notice that the displacement $x$ can be quantized as $\hat{x}=x_{\mathrm{ZPF}}(\hat{a}_{\mathrm{m}}+\hat{a}_{\mathrm{m}}^\dag)$ \cite{Aspelmeyer2014}.
 Here, $x_{\mathrm{ZPF}}$ is the mechanical zero-point fluctuation amplitude given by $x_{\mathrm{ZPF}}=\sqrt{\hbar/(2m_{\mathrm{eff}}\omega_{\mathrm{m}})}$ (with $m_{\mathrm{eff}}$ the effective mass of the mechanical oscillator).
 Then, the interaction Hamiltonian is obtained as